Originally published on November 14, 2019, updated May 19, 2023

 What happens if an item you send to Amazon to be fulfilled with FBA is lost or damaged at a fulfillment center or by a carrier operated by or on behalf of Amazon?
 Amazon will replace the item with a new item of the same FNSKU or reimburse you.
 Learn more about this policy and how to create a claim.

 It's also important to monitor Amazon pick and pack fees.
-If you are overcharged due to incorrect measurement of your item's weight and dimensions, you have 90 days to request reimbursement.
-Companies like GETIDA can help mitigate the process of monitoring your fees and submitting a claim.
+If you are overcharged due to incorrect measurement of your item's weight and dimensions, you can request reimbursement.
+Companies like Getida can help mitigate the process of monitoring your fees and submitting a claim.
+Get notified of changes to your product dimensions with the dimensions change alert available in SellerPulse!

-Whether you're a new seller or a seasoned merchant, having a clear understanding of what to expect regarding Amazon FBA fees can help you protect your profit margin and inform your overall pricing strategy.
+Whether you're a new seller or a seasoned merchant, understanding what to expect regarding Amazon FBA fees can help you protect your profit margin and inform your overall pricing strategy.

 This post is accurate as of the date of publication.
 Some features and information may have changed due to product updates or Amazon policy changes.